Transcript

 Cost for Enforcing an Eviction Order

-The cost for filing for eviction with the Sheriff is approximately $315 dollars plus kilometers travelled from the Sheriff’s office to the rental unit.
-Please note that prices are subject to change.
+The cost for filing for eviction with the Sheriff include a filing fee plus kilometers travelled from the Sheriff’s office to the rental unit.
+Please note that prices are subject to change so contact the Sheriff’s to obtain the current filing fee.

 Sheriff’s Notice to Vacate